jrs-innovation-center/CODEcampAS/2-first-web-site/name.md

 ## Create your project

-In the code10k editor you should see a brief case icon in the top right, you should click on it, and enter your username as the project name, based on the example above, you would enter `happy-orange-63`, be sure to choose a unique name.
+In the code10k editor you should see a briefcase icon in the top right.
+Click on it and enter your username as the project name.
+Based on the example above, you would enter `happy-orange-63`.
+Be sure to choose a unique name.

 > It will be important to take note of the name of the web page so the instructor can create a table of contents

-When you create your new project, you will see an index document in the viewer, click on the document and it should open up in an editor.
+When you create your new project, you will see an index document in the viewer.
+Click on the document and it should open up in an editor.

-In the index html page between the `<body>` and `</body>` tags add your characters name using a heading1 or `h1` tag.
-Like below:
+In the index html page between the `<body>` and `</body>` tags add your character's name using a heading1 or `h1` tag as shown below:

 ```
 <!doctype html>